50 Best Shows to Binge Watch on Netflix – July 2018

 This sitcom was created by Tina Fey and Robert Carlock, and stars Ellie Kemper (of The Office) in the title role.
 29-year-old Kimmy was rescued from a Doomsday Cult after spending 15 years as an underground hostage, held by the Reverend Richard Wayne Gary Wayne (played by Jon Hamm).
 She moves to New York to begin her life as an adult, and we get to follow her as she discovers our weird modern world with enthusiasm and zany naivete.
 Any fans of Fey and Carlock's previous show, 30 Rock will find plenty to love here, including actress Jane Krakowski, who played Jenna Maroney on Fey's previous sitcom.
-The show has three seasons currently streaming on Netflix, and has been renewed for a fourth season, the first half of which will premiere on Netflix on May 30th.
+The show has three seasons currently streaming on Netflix, and has been renewed for a fourth and final season, the first half of which (featuring six episodes) premiered on Netflix on May 30th.

 Like Cheers and Frasier, Friends is a must-watch sitcom from the late 20th century of television when sitcoms were the most-popular shows on the air.
 The show aired for ten seasons from 1994 to 2004 and featured an ensemble cast, including David Schwimmer, Jennifer Aniston, Courteney Cox, Lisa Kudrow, Matt LeBlanc, and Matthew Perry.
 Known as a hangout sitcom, the show follows six friends—Rachel, Monica, Phoebe, Joey, Chandler, and Ross—as they try to navigate their lives while living in New York City.
 The show begins as Rachel flees from her wedding day, only to run into Monica, her childhood friend.
 Monica invites Rachel to move in with her, and slowly becomes acquainted with Monica's group of friends, including Joey, Chandler, Phoebe, and Monica's brother Ross.
 With its own central will-they-won't-they and some legendary writing, Friends is still considered a classic today.

 In this spin-off/prequel to Breaking Bad, we see the early-2000s origin story to Saul Goodman, the skeezy lawyer Walter White used in the original show, played by Bob Odenkirk.
 Though a follow-up series to Breaking Bad about Odenkirk's comic-relief character seemed like an odd decision when the show was first announced, three seasons in, some critics have argued the show surpasses its predecessor.
 We wouldn't go that far: the two shows, despite sharing a creative team and the same DNA behind the camera, are incredibly different.
 While the first show chronicled the downfall of family man Walter White, this show is far more comical, with a focus on Goodman's—here still known as Jimmy McGill—law practice, and his relationship with his brother.
 Mike Ehrmantraut, played by Jonathan Banks, also returns from the original show.
 While the tone of Better Call Saul varies wildly from its Bad origins, Saul is a must-watch for fans of the first show.
-The first three seasons of Better Call Saul are currently streaming; season four will premiere on AMC in the United States and in other territories on Netflix this fall.
+The first three seasons of Better Call Saul are currently streaming; season four will premiere on AMC in the United States and in other territories on Netflix on August 6th.

 This hilarious 1999 high-school dramedy was created by Paul Feig (Bridesmaids, Spy), executive produced by Judd Apatow (Knocked Up, Trainwreck), and featured a soon-to-be all star cast—and yet the show only ran for a single season, with its cancellation considered to be one of the greatest injustices in modern pop culture.
 It stars Linda Cardellini (Scooby-Doo, Mad Men) as Lindsay Weir, and John Francis Daley (Bones, writer of Spider-man: Homecoming) as her younger brother Sam, following them as they try to find and fit in with their school cliques.
 The cast also features Seth Rogen (Neighbors), James Franco (127 Hours), Jason Segel (Forgetting Sarah Marshall, How I Met Your Mother), Martin Starr (Silicon Valley), and Becky Ann Baker (Girls).
 All 18 episodes are currently streaming.